Lipschitz continuity of harmonic maps between Alexandrov spaces: Analysis on Alexandrov spaces

 \subsection{Sobolev spaces on Alexandrov spaces}

 $\ $

-Several different notions of Sobolev spaces have been established on metric spaces, see\cite{c99,kms01,n00,ks93,ks-sob03,hkst01}\footnote{In \cite{c99,ks93,n00,ks-sob03,hkst01}, Sobolev spaces are defined on metric measure spaces supporting a doubling property and a Poincar\'e inequality.}.
-They coincide each other on Alexandrov spaces.
+Several different notions of Sobolev spaces on metric spaces have been established, see\cite{c99,kms01,n00,ks93,ks-sob03,hkst01}\footnote{In \cite{c99,ks93,n00,ks-sob03,hkst01}, Sobolev spaces are defined on metric measure spaces supporting a doubling property and a Poincar\'e inequality.}.
+They coincide with each other on Alexandrov spaces.